Signatures of fe-/male fertility - Using long-term selection for high fertility to decipher the genetics of increased reproductive performance

 Understanding the demographic pathways that affect population growth (e.g. survival, reproduction, and dispersal) is difficult as they are interconnected and undergo complex feedback loops.
 Based on data from a 22+ year study of the spotted hyena (Crocuta crocuta) in the Ngorongoro Crater, Tanzania, an individual based simulation model is built to understand the demographic pathways that facilitate such growth, how they may limit population expansion, and what evolutionary consequences may arise.

-This project is funded by a DAAD Fellowship.
+This project is funded by a DAAD Fellowship to Dr. Liam Bailey.

 Conservation genomics of the Hooded Grebes Podiceps gallardoi in Argentina